 You have already purchased this score.
 To download and print the PDF file of this score, click the 'Print' button above the score.
 The purchases page in your account also shows your items available to print.

 This score is free!

 This score is available free of charge.
-Just click the 'Download & Print' button above.
+Just click the 'Print' button above the score.

 The three-movement piano piece "Prelude, Aria and Scherzo" was written in the beginning of summer 2007.
 The content and formal conception of the piece find their inspiration in neoclassical expression whereat each movement keeps its idea and character.
 The bitematic Prelude is based on an imitation principle as well as on constant rythmical movement, often close to toccata-style.
 The middle movement, written in the manner of Aria, is a contrast to the other two virtuoso movements.
 The main melody, based on intervals of seconds, is accompanied by constant hypnotic pulse.
 After turbulent climax, Aria starts to dissapear and ends in far sounds of harmonies from the begining of the movement.
 It is followed by classically built Scherzo whose dance character, lyricism and humour bring the piece to the virtuoso ending.

 The piece was premiered by composer on Oct 19 '07 in Illyrian Hall of the National House in Zagreb.

 Sorry, there's no reviews of this score yet.
 Please .

 In order to submit this score to ScoreExchange.com Bruno Vlahek has declared that they own the copyright to this work in its entirety or that they have been granted permission from the copyright holder to use their work.
 If you believe that this score should be not available here because it infringes your or someone elses copyright, please report this score using the copyright abuse form.